Join the campaign for public libraries in the UK to be able to lend ebooks free of charge to the public, as they do printed books.

 - Use https://www.writetothem.com/ to find your local MEP, write them an email and send it.

 - You can copy and paste the text from this template letter(PDF) to email your MEP

 - Email email@example.com to let us know if you get a response.

 - Remember they are likely to seek re-election to the European Parliament on 22 May 2014.

 - Display the campaign poster in your workplace

 - Raise the topic at professional meetings – invite the CILIP policy team to participate: Email firstname.lastname@example.org or email@example.com

 CILIP fully supports the Right to E-Read campaign organised by EBLIDA (European Bureau of Library, Information & Documentation Associations).

 We welcome the ebook pilots currently underway assessing the effectiveness of various licensing models.
 However it believes that libraries must have a statutory right to lend e-books and this should form part of a revised European copyright framework, currently being consulted on by the EU.

-- Lobbying UK MEP's, MPs, members of the national devolved parliaments and assemblies and local authorities to support a change in European copyright law.
+- Lobbying UK MEP's, MPs, members of the national devolved parliaments and assemblies to support a change in European copyright law.